Priyankaa2503/Portfolio/README.md

 # Installation and Setup Instructions ⚙️
-1.Clone or download the repository<br>
+1. Clone or download the repository<br>
-2.Navigate to the project directory and run npm install to install the dependencies<br>
+2. Navigate to the project directory and run npm install to install the dependencies<br>
-3.Run npm start to start the development server and view the website in your browser at http://localhost:3000<br>
+3. Run npm start to start the development server and view the website in your browser at http://localhost:3000<br>
-4.Modify the code and make it your own!
+4. Modify the code and make it your own!